 The original product line (Blink-based Realtime Compute) of Alibaba Cloud Realtime Compute for Apache Flink supports two service modes: exclusive mode and shared mode.
 The exclusive mode provides more features than the shared mode.
-This topic describes the benefits of the two modes and their differences.
+This topic describes the benefits and differences of the two modes.

 Shared mode (phased-out)